To get from Naha to Kagoshima you can fly or you can get a 25 hour overnight ferry. We decided on the Naha Kagoshima ferry option.

 Arriving at Kagoshima

 On the reception they update a notice saying when the ship will dock in the next port.
 Kagoshima was the last stop.
-The ship was supposed to get into Kagoshima at 8:30am and at 8:40am we were able to leave the boat.
-We had to give our tickets to a man on the way out – so don’t throw them away when you get on.
+The ship was supposed to get into Kagoshima at 8:30am and at 8:40am I was able to leave the boat.
+I had to give my tickets to a man on the way out – so don’t throw them away when you get on.

-Outside the ferry was a paid shuttle but that took us to Kagoshima JR station.
+Outside the ferry was a paid shuttle but that took me to Kagoshima JR station.

-One word of warning – after being on a rocking boat for 25 hours both of us found that we were a bit unstable on our feet for the morning and a bit into the afternoon once we’d disembarked.
-It was as if we were still on a rocking boat.
+One word of warning – after being on a rocking boat for 25 hours I found that I were a bit unstable on my feet for the morning and a bit into the afternoon once I’d disembarked.
+It was as if I was still on a rocking boat.
 Allow yourself a bit of time to adjust to solid land again.

 More information